SCODEMeetup/mofb-api/product-spec.md

 1. The API project shall provide a method to query all Food Pantry information out.
 2. The API project shall provide a method to query food pantries by zip code that they serve.
-3. THe API project shall provide a method to find out the hours food pantries are open.
+3. The API project shall provide a method to find out the hours food pantries are open.
-4. THe API project shall provide a method to find out the address of food pantries.
+4. The API project shall provide a method to find out the address of food pantries.
 5. The API project shall create documentation showing how to get access to the data in the following programing languages:

 - Python